-Documents lodged must be prepared to meet the requirements of the applicable Federal Court Rules, Federal Circuit Court Rules, Federal Court Practice Note Gen 2 Documents and Practice Note Gen 3 Use of Court Forms.
+Documents lodged must be prepared to meet the requirements of the applicable Federal Court Rules, Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules, Federal Court Practice Note Gen 2 Documents and Practice Note Gen 3 Use of Court Forms.

-Unless otherwise stated the following information applies to both the Federal Court and Federal Circuit Court.
+Unless otherwise stated the following information applies to both the Federal Court and the Federal Circuit and Family Court.

 Types of files that can be eLodged

 For eLodgment and eCourtroom, the following types of files can be lodged: